As customer expectations change, the way you process claims should too. The solution is to be found with a digital engagement platform.

 Related: Simplifying insurance claims with Digital Self-Service

 These challenges have become an ingrained part of system processes and are increasingly difficult to remedy.
-One solution that has the means to systematically create an effective impact is a transformation to digital processes.
-A move from manual to digital enables insurance companies to operate dynamically, where they can address business requirements whilst simultaneously meeting customer expectations.
+One solution that has the means to systematically create an effective impact is a transformation to a digital engagement platform.
+A move from manual to digital enables insurance companies to operate dynamically, where they can address business requirements whilst simultaneously meet customer expectations.

 A number of digital solutions have therefore been developed that address these specific challenges currently experienced in the insurance industry.
 Here are the top three: